Thomas Kennedy of Culzean - 9th Earl of Cassilis

 - 2. See http://www.jamesboswell.info/content/david-kennedy-culzean-castle for further information about David Kennedy.

 A neighbour of the Boswells of Auchinleck.
-According to The Journal of his German and Swiss Travels, 1764, Sir Thomas had "talked to JB about the pleasures of being in Italy, where he had spent three years".
+According to the Journal of Boswell's German and Swiss Travels, Sir Thomas had "talked to JB about the pleasures of being in Italy, where he had spent three years".
 In his journal entry for October 17, 1764, while visiting the court of Gotha, Boswell likened Sir Thomas to the Chamberlain of that court, C. G von Helmoldt.